Inventory to Working Capital Ratio

 If you want to figure out what component of an organization’s working capital is represented by its inventory, you can use the following formula:

-Inventory to Working Capital Ratio = Inventory / (Accounts Receivable + Inventory - Accounts Payable)
+Inventory to WC Ratio = Inventory / (Accounts Receivable + Inventory - Accounts Payable)

 In the inventory to working capital ratio, a company’s working capital (current assets – current liabilities) is represented by the amount of its receivables and inventory, less its payables.